NovaSeq/RobotPu/README.md

 - **Interactive Companion**: Walks, dances, and navigates with auto-pilot
 - **AI Capabilities**: Chat, compose music, and learn new skills
 - **Programmable**: Customize Pu's behavior with MicroPython
-- **Expandable**: Add new features and capabilities through programming
+- **Expandable**: Add new features and capabilities through programming and 3D printing
 - **Community-Driven**: Share and download custom programs and modifications

 ## 🛠 Project Structure